mesosphere-backup/dcos-gce/README.md

 ```bash
 ssh-keygen -t rsa -f ~/.ssh/id_rsa -C ajazam
 ```
 **PLEASE REPLACE ajazam** with your username.
-Do not eneter a password when prompted
+Do not enter a password when prompted

 Make a backup copy of id_rsa.